productmoney/v63proxy/README.md

 ## Installation

-1. Create a Centos 8 vps with Ipv6 \64 on, VPS from [Vultr *100$ free*](https://www.vultr.com/?ref=8815005-6G) used as Centos setup. ssh into it as root with the password from vultr
+1. Create a Centos 8 vps with Ipv6 \64 on, VPS from [Vultr *100$ free*](https://www.vultr.com/?ref=8815005-6G) used as Centos setup. ssh into it as root with the password from vultr.
+Not yet tested on ipv6 only, do the cloud compute 3.50 one though scaline needs testing.

 2. Run the init script: `bash <(curl -s "https://raw.githubusercontent.com/productmoney/v63proxy/main/scripts/init.sh")`